2023 Yasar Dogu Tournament

 The 51st Yasar Dogu Tournament 2023 (2023 Yaşar Doğu Turnuvası) was a wrestling event that was held in Istanbul, Turkey between 23 and 25 June 2023 together with the 2023 Vehbi Emre & Hamit Kaplan Tournament.

 The international tournament included competition in both men's and women's freestyle wrestling.
-The tournament was held in honor of the two time Olympic Champion, Yaşar Doğu.
+The tournament was held in honor of Olympic Champion, Yaşar Doğu.